Rika290/Airlines-Data-Analysis/README.md

 - Different charts and graphs based on the data types were used to build this dashboard.

-This analysis can help in tracking the availability and performance of each airline.
+This analysis will be helpful to track the availability and performance of each airline.